 Size does matter.
 Especially when it comes to the size of your presentation display.
 Picking the right size for your space allows the audience to get the same experience wherever they decide to sit.
 And let’s be honest, everyone has their “spot” and a hundred reasons why it’s better than another.
 Searching for a uniform user experience for your presentation begs the question; how do I pick the right size for my presentation display?

 You could play the guess and check game by putting up various displays but we have a solid answer to prevent you from doing extra work.
 Whether talking about monitors, displays, LED walls, or projection, the answer is several standards set forth by AVIXA and SMPTE.
-These national associations identify equations and visual acuity multiplier for different viewing situations based on the Snellen eye chart, the white chart with the big E at the top you see at the eye doctor.
+These national associations identify equations and a visual acuity multiplier for different viewing situations based on the Snellen eye chart, the white chart with the big E at the top you see at the eye doctor.

 To ensure the image is large enough to get your message across, we get to ask several questions.
 What exactly are you presenting most of the time?
-Are you presenting a simple slide show, detailed oriented material, or full motion video like at the cinema?
+Are you presenting a simple slide show, detail oriented material, or full motion video like at the cinema?
 How close will a person be viewing?
 How far away will a person be viewing?
 Are the viewers all watching straight on or from various angles?
 Have you considered ADA compliance?

 If you’re interested in learning more about this digital canvas of the future or just finding the right size screen for your space, we’d be happy to talk!
 Please send us an email or give us a call.